-However ECC is heavily patented, notably by the Certicom Inc. company.

-Note that the Group MAC and Digital Signature schemes can be advantageously used together, as explained in [13].
+However in some cases, the Intellectual Property Rights (IPR) considerations for ECC may limit its use, so the other techniques are presented here as well.
+Note that the Group MAC and Digital Signature schemes can be advantageously used together, as explained in [SimpleAuth].